davidsonfellipe/fellipe.com/src/markdown-pages/2013-04-01-moving-wordpress-to-jekyll/index.md

 Jekyll-bootstrap?

-[Jekyll-bootstrap](http://jekyllbootstrap.com/) is very simple, have a minimal structure for blogs, and a static site generator.
+[Jekyll-bootstrap](http://jekyllbootstrap.com/) is very simple, has a minimal structure for blogs, and a static site generator.
 I chose this one.

 ##New version

-There version isn't dependency on server-side, it's just server delivery static files.
-Other services that I use are: Google Analytics (for statistics about users), Disqus (for comments), GitHub (version control).
+Their version isn't a dependency on server-side, it's just server delivery static files.
+Other services that I use are Google Analytics (for statistics about users), Disqus (for comments), GitHub (version control).

 ##biggest problems for migration